sqlenders/azure-pipelines-image-generation/images/macos/macos-10.14-Readme.md

 #### Devices

 #### How to install additional simulators?
-!!! - By default, we do not install all simulators for all Xcode versions due to compatibility issues that we have seen.
-To install a specific simulator for all Xcode versions, use `xcversion` tool:
+Image contains only default simulators for each Xcode version.
+To install a specific simulator for all Xcode version, use xcversion tool:
 ```
 xcversion simulators --install='iOS 8.4'
 ```